Soumini97/soumini_2025/navigation/setup.md

 ---

 ## Difficulties
 I had trouble downloading python, ruby, and other bundles.
 I also had trouble setting up my about me page.
+Everything else was fine.